-Shawnee Forest Cabins are the closest cabins to the Garden of the Gods.
+I stayed at the Shawnee Forest Cabins which are the closest cabins near Garden of the Gods.
 You can choose from one or two bedroom cabins that have all the comforts of home and come with a fully equipped kitchen, a fireplace and a fire pit outside.
 The one bedroom cabins also have a hot tub on the deck.

 Timber Ridge Outpost

-At Timber Ridge Outpost and Cabins gives you a variety of lodging options for cabins in Southern Illinois.
+I also checked out the interesting Timber Ridge Outpost and Cabins which gives you a variety of lodging options for cabins in Southern Illinois.
 You can stay in a cabin, a treehouse or a full sized house.
 All units come fully equipped with kitchens, campfire areas, firewood, camp chairs and are pet friendly.

-After a day of hiking, enjoy refreshing ice cream at their Garden Of the Gods Outpost which also comes with a real old fashioned phone booth (remember those?).
+After a day of hiking, I made sure to pick up a refreshing ice cream at their Garden Of the Gods Outpost which also comes with a real old fashioned phone booth (remember those?).

 Cave-in-Rock State Park Lodging